MOSEK/Mosek.jl/README.md

 Use the Julia package manager to install Mosek.jl:

     Pkg.add("Mosek")

+When installing, the installer will look for the MOSEK library in following places:
-When the Mosek module is loaded it attepts to locate the relevant MOSEK libraries.
-Mosek.jl will first look for an environment variable `MOSEKBINDIR`.
-If this is present it must point to the `bin/` directory of the installed MOSEK distro.
-Otherwise it will look in the default install path:
+- First, if the environment variable `MOSEKBINDIR` is defined, it will look for the MOSEK library in the directory it points to.
+I.e. it must point the the `bin/` directory in the MOSEK distro.

-    $HOME/mosek
+- Secondly, it will look for the MOSEK distribution in the user's home directory.
 This usually resolves to:
   - OS X: `/Users/username`
   - Linux: `/home/username`
   - Windows: `C:\Users\username`
+- Thirdly, on Linux and OS X it will attempt to download MOSEK and install it in the Julia configuration directory.

+If the MOSEK installation is moved it is necessary to rebuild the package using

+    Pkg.build("Mosek")

 Furthermore, to run an optimization a license is required (these are free for academic use).
 Mosek will look first for the enironment variable `MOSEKLM_LICENSE_FILE` which must point to the relevant license file, and, if this is not present, it will look for a file called `mosek.lic` in the default install path.